CSE-151A-Group-Wildfire/CSE-151A-Project/README.md

 In conclusion, the correlation matrix heatmap helps us understand the relationships between weather variables.
 Strong correlations between temperature-related variables highlight their connections, while weak correlations with long-term factors suggest that immediate conditions are more important for weather predictions.
 This understanding will help us select the right features and improve the accuracy of our predictive models.

 &nbsp;

-## Model 1: Neural Network
+# Weather Prediction Model 1: Neural Network

-For our first ever model, we decided to create a neural network that can be used to predict the temperature, wind speed, sea level pressure, and humidity.
-To predict the temperature, wind speed, and sea level pressure based on the hour of the day, we first prepared and cleaned our data.
-We extracted the relevant features from their respective DataFrames and combined them into a single DataFrame, removing any rows with missing values.
-After separating the cleaned data into individual columns for hour, temperature, wind speed, and sea level pressure, we normalized the temperature, wind speed, and sea level pressure features using MinMaxScaler to ensure they were within a range of 0 to 1.
-The hour column was used as the input feature (X), while the normalized temperature, wind speed, humidity, and sea level pressure columns were combined to form the target labels (y).

-Next, we built and trained a neural network model using Keras.
-We split our dataset into training and test sets and created a neural network with an input layer, two hidden layers, and an output layer.
-The model was compiled using Stochastic Gradient Descent (SGD) as the optimizer and Mean Squared Error (MSE) as the loss function.
-We trained the model for 20 epochs with a batch size of 32, validated it on a portion of the training data, and then evaluated its performance on the test set.
-Finally, we used the trained model to predict the labels for the test set and compared these predictions with the actual values to assess the model's accuracy.
-Our model 1 has a mse around 0.19 which indicates a somewhat accurate prediction.
+The first model we employed for weather prediction is a Neural Network.
+Neural networks are powerful tools for capturing complex relationships in data, making them suitable for problems where the underlying structure might not be linear.
+Here's a breakdown of the approach we took:

+## Data Preprocessing

+1. **Handling missing values**:
+   - **Temperature**: Filled with the mean value.
+   - **Wind Speed**: Filled with the median value.
+   - **Sea Pressure**: Filled with the mean value.

+2. **Feature selection**:
+   - We focused on the hour as the only feature to predict the weather variables (temperature, wind speed, sea pressure, and humidity).

+3. **Normalization**:
+   - We normalized the temperature and wind speed features using `MinMaxScaler` to ensure all features are on the same scale.

+## Model Building

+1. **Splitting data**:
+   - We split the data into training and testing sets with an 80/20 ratio.
+The training set is used to train the model, and the testing set is used to evaluate its performance on unseen data.

+2. **Neural Network architecture**:
+   - **Input layer**: Takes the hour value as input.
+   - **Hidden layers**: Two hidden layers with 12 and 8 neurons respectively, each using a ReLU activation function for non-linearity.
+   - **Output layer**: Contains four neurons, one for each target variable (temperature, wind speed, sea pressure, and humidity).
+It also uses a ReLU activation function.

+3. **Training**:
+   - We trained the model using the Stochastic Gradient Descent (SGD) optimizer with a learning rate of 0.3 and a mean squared error (mse) loss function.
+   - We trained the model for 20 epochs with a batch size of 32 and a validation split of 0.1 to monitor performance on a held-out validation set during training.

+---

+This structured approach allows us to leverage the power of neural networks to predict multiple weather variables effectively.

 &nbsp;